hiashutoshsingh/flutter_heart_challenge/CONTRIBUTING.md

 Make sure you have Flutter installed and on your path (follow [installation guide](https://docs.flutter.dev/get-started/install)).

-Follow these steps to clone FL Chart and set up the development environment:
+Follow these steps to clone heart_animation_challenge and set up the development environment:

 1. Fork the repository